haiyennguyen3401/haiyennguyen3401/README.md

 * SEO strategy & content optimization

 ## 🚀 Academic projects
-📌 [Data processing](https://github.com/haiyennguyen3401/data-processing) : This project focuses on data cleaning, manipulation, and exploratory data analysis using Python.
+📌 [Iris Data processing](https://github.com/haiyennguyen3401/data-processing) : This project focuses on data cleaning, manipulation, and exploratory data analysis using Python.
 It covers how to transform raw datasets into structured and usable data for analysis and modeling. (with 5 other contributers)

 📌 [Statistic décisionelle](https://github.com/haiyennguyen3401/decisional-statistic-) : This project introduces statistical methods used for business decision-making and data interpretation.
 It focuses on applying statistical tests and models to real problems. (with 5 other contributers)